Early stopping and polynomial smoothing in regression with reproducing kernels

 \section{Polynomial smoothing}

-As was mentioned earlier, the main issue of poor behavior of the stopping rule $\tau$ for "smooth" infinite-rank kernels is the variability of the empirical risk around its expectation.
-We would like to reduce this variability.
-In order to grasp additional intuition of this variability, consider the expectation of the empirical risk $\mathbb{E}_{\varepsilon}R_t \approx \frac{1}{n} \sum_{i=1}^r (1 - \gamma_i^{(t)})^2 (G^*_{i})^2$ and the fact that there exist components $i \in [r]$ for which $(G^*_{i})^2 \leq \varepsilon_i^2$, one can conclude that there is no hope to apply the early stopping $\tau$ with this type of kernels.
-That would be extremely difficult to recover the part of the regression function associated with these components since we observe pure noise.
-Our goal then is to reduce the number of these components and, by doing that, to reduce the variability of the empirical risk.
+As was discussed earlier, the main issue of poor behavior of the stopping rule $\tau$ for infinite-rank kernels is the variability of the empirical risk around its expectation.
 A solution that we propose is to smooth the empirical risk by means of the eigenvalues of the normalized Gram matrix.